lxbach10012004/legal-lens/LegalLensNER/README.md

 ## Conclusion

 Once you’ve configured the settings and data, you’re ready to run the code and generate the results!
+See the ```Methodology Description.pdf``` file for more details.